lewie9021/webpack-configurator/README.md

 ### config.loader(key, config, resolver)

 Provides a way of adding loaders to the config.
-You can add two other types of loaders using the following: `config.preLoader(key)` and `config.postLoader(key)`.
+You can add two other types of loaders using `config.preLoader` and `config.postLoader`.

 **Arguments**